stormasm/tabular-favorites/README.md

-Start with reactabular-shopping-cart and keep going.

-Idea is to get the functionality exact on both sides of the isle.
+This is the redux shopping cart with the added functionality of reactabular.

-With and without the tables.
-So you can drive the state from inside the table or outside of it.

-Eventually this code will come together with the other version.
+So you have the example redux view and the reactabular view.

 # Redux Shopping Cart Example